seven-of-eleven/designare-z390-opencore-efi/README.md

 <br>

 The EFI folder should work for either Monterey, BigSur or Ventura.
-No idea if it'll work of Catalina.
-You may need to change AppleIGB kext to get both ethernet ports working in BigSur as the kext required for ethernet has changed a couple times depending on the OS version installed.
+No idea if it'll work with Catalina.
+I've set AppleIGB kext to be enabled for Monterey and above to get both ethernet ports working.
+For BigSur I've enabled the SmallTreeIntel82576 kext.
+They are controlled using MinVersion and MaxVersion values so no config.plist file changes are required.

 Also avoid installing Monterey 12.3 it had issues with AMD GPUs that needed DeviceProperties values set for the PCIE device (not included in this EFI).
 Google is your friend here but it's easiest just not to install 12.3 :grimacing:.

-I'm primarily using this EFI with Monterey 12.5 at the moment.
+I'm primarily using this EFI with Monterey 12.5.1 at the moment.
 I have successfully install Ventura (beta 4) on a secondary drive and everything was working.
 Let me know if you have issues with BigSur.

 </details>